 The Interview Series #2

-n this interview series we chat with Murray Leake, one of the Adelaide Hill’s most respected viticulturists and a highly regarded member of the team.
-Alex Camatta, our Tasting Room Manager, chatted with Murray about the upcoming season and the importance of site selection in wine production.
+In this Interview Series #2, we chat with Murray Leake, one of the Adelaide Hills' most respected viticulturists and a highly regarded member of the team.
+Alex Camatta, our Tasting Room Manager, spoke with Murray about the upcoming season and the importance of site selection in wine production.

 Murray, what was it that drew you to the world of viticulture?